 Clearly, pointing out social security is not “considering or offsetting it” necessarily.
 Secondly, the holding in the Idaho case of Phipps v.
 Phipps, 124 Idaho 775 (1993) offers a valuable discussion of how that Court upheld a division requiring Husband to use his multi resource retirement to equalize a divisions after reviewing social security benefits in addition to the other revenue streams.
 The Court did not require the payments to come from Social Security, but directly from the other spouse.

 Our Judges have the ability to exercise considerable discretion and can make situations equitable in many cases where obstacles exist, so it is certainly worth making the arguments.

 How this Information Affects You

-As an attorney I feel the uncontrollable moral obligation to include some qualifications on the information set forth here herein.
+As Raleigh family law attorneys, we feel the moral obligation to include some qualifications on the information set forth here herein.

 This article is a summary and selection of a few interesting and useful points only, and is not meant to be a complete review of the issues discussed and you should not solely rely on this article to make decisions about your divorce or the law.
 The law may have changed since the writing of this article.

 This article is not legal advice and is for information purposes only.
 Only a knowledgeable divorce or family law attorney in your state with knowledge of your situation can provide properly tailored legal advice.
 Additionally, this article does not address federal, military, or many other specific types of retirement accounts and benefits that can and do operate differently.